psvishnu91/numerai/README.md

 ## Ideas / Open Questions

-WKT that diversification reduces portfolio risk (variance) even when using stocks with the same expected return and same induvidual variances (as long as they are not perfectly correlated).
-Can we incorporate this risk computation in the loss function optimised by GBT?
+WKT that diversification reduces portfolio risk (variance) even when choosing amongst assets with the same expected return and same variances (as long as they are not perfectly correlated).
+Could we incorporate this risk computation in the loss function optimised by GBT?
 Can we use sharpe ratio as the GBT loss function?